-Prerequisite: MECH2100 Notes: Excluded MANF3819, MANF9630.
+Note/s: Excluded MANF3819, MANF9630, MECH9130

 Mathematical modelling and analysis of component and system designs using the computer as a tool to optimise and investigate design solutions.
-Use of available algorithms and computer packages.
+Use of available CAD and computational engineering packages to develop and analyse designs of industrial equipment.